Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "I am!
 An’ I’ve got friends ta’ feed!
 Gonna take ya’ a while to fill this order!"
 He flicked his ears in amusement.
 "Mebbe we can chit-chat a bit?
 Share gossip?
 Negotiate a mating contract?
 Or, y’know, jus’ go lay down in the grass right now?
 I’d keep ‘ya warm *all night,* if ‘ya wanted..."

-Yup. he was definitely in a happy mood.
+Yup.
+He was definitely in a happy mood.

 "I’m *pretty* sure that isn’t happening.
 Just like, you know, it’s not ever happened before."